Ditch the run-of-the-mill objective statement for a compelling resume professional summary.

 Motivated.
 Hardworking.
 Self-starter.
 All of these terms are considered filler words by recruiters and hiring managers.
 Don't say you're hardworking; instead, use your resume professional summary to explain what you've accomplished because of your hard work.
-Avoid throwing in a bunch of extraneous marketing fluff wherever possible.
+Job seekers should void throwing in a bunch of extraneous marketing fluff wherever possible.

 It uses pronouns

 While there is some debate within the resume-writing world, most professional writers still believe that pronouns such as “I” or “me" should not be included when writing a resume.
 Save those for the intro paragraph of your LinkedIn profile summary.
 Instead, stick to what's known as the absent first person, which is when you remove the pronouns.
 Here's an example of how a professional summary can begin using the absent first person:

 “Strategic business-development professional with more than 10 years' experience leading B2B sales teams to generate revenue, increase market share, and exceed quotas for organizations within the Software as a Service (SaaS) sector.
 Possess in-depth knowledge of lead generation and qualification techniques ...”

 Resume objective statements talk about the type of job you want when it should focus on what you can offer a potential employer.
 Remember, you're writing this resume for recruiters and hiring managers to read.
 Instead of listing out your needs and wants, use this space to deliver your elevator pitch.

 In approximately three to five sentences, explain what you're great at and most interested in by describing how you can provide value to a prospective employer in this type of role.
 I call this section the executive summary or resume professional summary.
 Others refer to it as a career statement or career summary.
 To figure out what to include in this section, ask yourself the following questions:

 Why am I qualified for the position I'm targeting?